AaronTan11/cron-apu-timetable/README.md

 ## Plans for this project

 I'm thinking of adding Google Calendar as well, but i'm lazy so maybe a few days later

+This project is open for PR and issues to discuss what to add and improve.